High-resolution separation of complex protein mixtures

 Gel Casting Buffer

 The pH of gel casting buffers will significantly influence SDS-PAGE protein resolution.
-Tris-Glycine gels are basic (pH 8.6) and over lower resolution compared to acidic Bis-Tris gels (pH 6.4).
+Tris-Glycine gels are basic (pH 8.6) and offer lower resolution compared to acidic Bis-Tris gels (pH 6.4).
 Tris-acetate gels, with a pH of 7, are best for very large proteins.
 The selection of running buffer depends on gel composition and the proteins of interest.

 Staining Solutions